 K thought it could be cool for us to “keep it in the family” and restore it, maybe even take it on the road.
 While we have a LONG way to go between that point and where it is currently, I finally got the opportunity to travel back down to south Georgia over the weekend and take pictures and video for a “before” post!

 K and I went back to help his parents do a lot of tree cutting and cleanup.
 There were a TON (er, I may be speaking literally) of fallen or near-fallen trees all over their property thanks to Hurricane Michael.
 Many were leaning against healthy trees and several had done some significant damage to the fence dividing their property from neighbors/farms.
 So, we headed down Friday night and stayed until Sunday afternoon to help.

 If you saw my stories on Instagram, you already caught a lot of the progress we made.
 I’ll present that in another post though, because I got video too, but there are so many pictures of the vintage camper alone that it’s too much for one post.
-That, plus I feel like I’ve been waiting a LOT longer to share this camper project with you, and I can’t wait anymore!
+That, plus I feel like I’ve been waiting a LOT longer to share this restoration project with you, and I can’t wait anymore!

 I asked you guys a while back for help with the name, so I should probably start there.
 At first, I really loved the idea of naming it “Dottie” after my spirited Granny, who once had her own camper and traveled all over the U.S. with it; it was one of her most cherished memories, and you already know how attached I was to her.
 But K also had a family member he wanted to name the camper after, and given that it’s his family’s trailer (even though the trailer belongs to us both, now), it made the “family name” argument kind of moot.